alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/03/least-squares-fitting-with-functional-programming.md

 {% post_img '2025_03_least_ordinary_squares_errors.png' 'Differences between approximations and measurements.' %}

 In order to find the equation parameters, partial derivatives are applied over the summation.
-In this article, we won't go deep into the theory, but if you are interested and want to understand better how it works, I recommend this [lesson from the University of Regina](/assets/misc/least_squares_fitting_lesson.pdf).
+In this article, we won't go deep into the theory, but if you are interested and want to understand better how it works, I recommend this [lesson by Stan Brown](https://brownmath.com/stat/leastsq.htm).

 <br/>